Comprehensive guides

 • Always keep a reserve of available money on your bank card in case of an unexpected fine

-• Once an asset is seized, No claims will be accepted.
+• Once an asset is seized, No complaints made on site were successful.

-• Confiscated items will never be returned to you, even if you prove your good faith.
+• Confiscated items will not be returned to you, even if you prove your good faith.

-• Exception Only cases of clearly erroneous data entry (product identification error) can be reviewed, but this is extremely rare.
+• Exception : only cases of clearly erroneous entry (product identification error) can be subject to on-site review, but this is extremely rare.

 Practical recommendations before your departure